Nakajima-Satoru/mk2-testsamples/readme.md

 Connect to the database server and import the following SQL code to get ready.
 ```

-In this case, import the SQL data downloaded to the database server (MySQL server)
+In this case, it is considered that the database connection settings are incorrect (database connection destination does not exist, etc.)
- after pressing the "Get SQL Code" button below this message.
+or the dedicated database is not installed on the database server.

-(Similar downloaded SQL data is in the ``mk2_sql.sql`` file in the ``apps/AP1/Web`` directory.)
+First, check the database connection destination.
 The database connection destination is the following by default.
 Please change to a location where you can connect.